ALLUOS/ALLUOS.github.io/_posts/2021-04-02-implementation.md

 ### Improved Documentation

 Initially, the documentation provided enough information about how to use and start the bot locally.
-Additionally, the documentation was focussed on the design choices and decisions that were made during the second semester.
+Additionally, the documentation was focussed on the design choices and decisions that were made in the semester.
 The team was still facing the problem of lacking a pure technical documentation, which would contain all the information about files, classes, functions, global and local variables, etc.

 **Flow Diagrams**

 The previous members of the study project partially documented the codebase by describing the private conversation handler.
 It was described using a flow diagram, specifying the states and color coding the bot and users actions.
 The diagram was very detailed but not very readable.

 It was decided to create the same kind of documentation for the three task handlers: the discussion task handler, the vocabulary description task handler and the sentence correction task handler.
 Since the bot uses deterministic states to function, each handler also follows this principle.
-To be readable, the team decided to make flow diagrams that are similar to a finite state automata: every state is mentioned with an individual text-box with the state's name in capital letters within the diagram.
+To be readable, the team decided to make flow diagrams that are similar to a finite state automata: every state is mentioned with an individual within the diagram.
 The previous diagrams mentioned the states outside the flow diagram, in a table-like structure.
 The team also settled to document the states, individual function calls, the user’s actions and the bot’s actions using boxes and colors that are similar to the private chat handler diagram.
-Branchings, usually due to if-conditions, are described with a question and the outgoing branches describe the actions following different outcomes.
+Different branching usually due to if-conditions are described with a question and the outgoing branches describe the actions following different outcomes.

 <a href="{{ '' | absolute_url }}/assets/images/flow-diagram-cutout.png">
 <img class="center" style="width: 100%" src="{{ '' | absolute_url }}/assets/images/flow-diagram-cutout.png" alt="Cutout from flow diagram explaining the Vocabulary Task Handler">